AlexTISYoung/snipar/docs/output files.rst

         [n] vector of family (sibship) ids of the imputed parents (in the order of appearance in genotypes); these are used internally by *snipar* and are distinct from FIDs in input files

     'parental_status'
-        [n] vector where each row shows the family status [ref] of the family of the corresponding row in families.
+        [n*3] Array where each row shows the family status [ref] of the family of the corresponding row in families.
+Columns are has_father, has_mother and, single_parent.

     'sib_ratio_backup'
         [L] vector giving the ratio of backup imputation (not using IBD information) among families with 2 or more genotyped siblings for each variant.

     'parent_ratio_backup'
-        [l] vector giving the ratio of backup imputation among parent-offspring imputations for each variant.
+        [L] vector giving the ratio of backup imputation among parent-offspring imputations for each variant.

     'mendelian_error_ratio'
         [L] vector giving ratio of mendelian errors among parent-offspring pairs for each variant